(Continued from Rutherford Baby)

 “So uncle, why did you call me over?”

 “Where are your manners Rutherford?
-You can just be happy to visit your uncle?”
+Can’t you just happily visit your uncle?”
 Alice cuts in.

 “I know it is not your fault baby.
 It is that witch you are hanging around.
-She must have gotten some kamuti to get you to hate your mother,”
+What did she do to make you hate your mother?”

-“Mom, go tell your friend Julius that I am not marrying his daughter.
-I am marrying Salome,”
+“Mom, Salome is not a witch and she did nothing.
+You are the one who hates her for no particular reason.
+But you should go and tell your friend Julius that I am not marrying his daughter.
+I am marrying Salome.”

 “What!
 She has really bewitched you, but I will deal with her.
-You are marrying Susan, and that is final,”
+You are marrying Tracy, and that is final.”

 Alice is shocked.
 Rutherford has never talked to her this way before.

-“I feed you, you know that.
-You want to marry that woman and feed her with income from my supermarket.
-Which you run because I educated you.
-Which happened because I gave birth to you,”
+“I feed you, do you know that?
+You want to marry that woman and feed her with income from my supermarket?”

-“I am grateful for all that mum.
+“I am grateful for all that, mum.
 But giving birth to me and bringing me up does not mean I am a toy you control.
-As for feeding me, I am resigning from the Supermarket effective immediately,” Rutherford says and calmly stands to leave.
+As for feeding me, I am resigning from the Supermarket effective immediately.
+I will find another job,” Rutherford says and calmly stands to leave.

 Alice rises to her feet as well.

-“Even if I don’t marry Salome mum, I will most certainly not marry Susan.
+“Even if I don’t marry Salome mum, I will most certainly not marry Tracy.
 And I am not working for you anymore,” he says and steps out of the house.